andreimatetic/assignments/week1/Part1 Symantec.md

 21. What are two techniques that worms such as Emotet and Qakbot use?

-    A: dumping passwords from memory or brute-forcing access to network shares
+    A: 1.
+Dumping passwords from memory
+       2. brute-forcing access to network shares

 22. What are supply chain attacks?
 By how much did they increase in 2018?

     A:

 23. What challenge do supply chain attacks and living off the land attacks highlight for organizations?